 The museum (housing also the Centre of Studies on the History of Textiles and Costumes) is located on the noble floor of palazzo Mocenigo at San Stae.

 Strolling through the rooms you can sense the pleasure for material beauty, which characterizes the culture of a people who traded for centuries with luxury goods: carved and gilded furniture, Murano chandeliers, and appliques, velvet fabrics, Burano laces, and table cloaks, frescoes and paintings.
 Most of the artworks and objects were purchased by the Mocenigo family and are original to the palace.

 In her marvelous book about 16th century Venice interiors, Isabella Fossati Palumbo Casa made a thorough research in ancient inventories, bringing out a world of astonishing richness and color.
 No doubt that the level and quality of life in Venice, as the author states several times, were higher than anywhere else in Europe.

-More rarely, and usually in the richer houses, where people had more opportunity to travel, you could find geographic subjects, like cosmographies, landscapes of other cities or countries.
-There are anyway exceptions, like the case of a wool-worker owning four paintings about Africa, Asia, Europe and Peru.
+More rarely, and usually in the richer houses, where people had more opportunities to travel, you could find geographic subjects, like cosmographies, landscapes of other cities or countries.
+There are anyway exceptions, like the case of a wool-worker owning four paintings about Africa, Asia, Europe, and Peru.

 In the houses of the merchants and nobles, the number and the dimension of the paintings were larger, showing also a greater variety in the subjects.